aws/aws-pdk/packages/open-api-gateway/README.md

   name: "my-api",
   outdir: "packages/api",
   clientLanguages: [],
-  // The fully qualified service name for your API, including both the namespace and service name:
+  // The fully qualified service name for your API
+  serviceName: {
+    namespace: "com.mycompany",
-  serviceName: 'com.mycompany#MyService',
+    serviceName: "MyService",
-  // Custom directory for your smithy model, relative to the project outdir
-  modelDir: 'api-model',
+  },
   // By default, the contents of `smithy-build/output` will be ignored by source control.
   // Set this to false to include it, for example if you are generating clients directly from the smithy model.
   ignoreSmithyBuildOutput: false,